MartinPetkov/GCTF2021BeginnersQuestWriteups/1-rev-cctv/README.md

 ![CCTV Login Page](login_page.png)

-My first thought was to test for SQL Injection or XSS, but I realized that's jumping too far ahead and I went to explore the elements of the page, like the HTML and JavaScript.
+My first thought was to test for SQL Injection or XSS, but that's jumping a bit too far ahead.
+Let's first explore the elements of the page, like the HTML and JavaScript.

 I'm using Chrome, so I opened the Dev Tools panel.
 There's no JavaScript included, at least not as a separate file.
 The HTML is pretty unsurprising, it's just a login form with some basic CSS.
 However, at the bottom is this JavaScript block: